Travelling with Baby and Toddler Checklist contains affiliate links.

-Olive often sleeps on the go in her pram and drops off at lightning speed once the Snooze Shade is deployed.
-Combined with the Ergobaby Metro+’s generous canopy, the Snooze Shade helps to create a dark, cosy cocoon for Olive to sleep in.
+Olive often sleeps on the go in her pram and, as a baby, dropped off at lightning speed once the Snooze Shade was deployed.
+Combined with the Ergobaby Metro+’s generous canopy, the Snooze Shade helps to create a dark, cosy cocoon for your baby to sleep in.

-I would be as bold to say that if there was just one item to buy this baby travel checklist, it would be this: the heaven-sent Snooze Shade.
+I would be as bold to say that if there was just one item to buy on this travelling with baby and toddler checklist, it would be this: the heaven-sent Snooze Shade.

 5. The Best White Noise Machine

 Babies are delicate creatures and travelling somewhere new can unsettle them.